tusharhchhabra/Photolabs/README.md

 # react-photolabs
-Welcome to the PhotoLabs project!
-This was made as part of my Full Stack Web Development course at Lighthouse Labs.
+Welcome to Photolabs!
+This website was made as part of my Full Stack Web Development bootcamp at Lighthouse Labs.

 # Photolabs
 Photolabs is a minimalist photography website where you can see photos shared by some really cool photographers.
 The website loads all photos at first, and from there you can drill down by category.